 - The non-standard storage location isn’t supported for containers deployed on Windows.

-- Monitoring Windows Server Containers is only possible if OneAgent was installed directly in the Windows OS; Dynatrace doesn’t support installation of OneAgent via containers on Windows machines.
+- Monitoring Windows Server Containers is only possible if OneAgent was installed directly in the Windows OS; Dynatrace doesn’t support the installation of OneAgent via containers on Windows machines.